-Of course, the grounding theorist can reject that quantificational facts are grounded in their instances, in which case she may be more sympathetic to Sider's view.iii

-But if the grounding theorist is not willing to go this route, the question becomes: do we have good reasons to treat individual identity and distinctness facts, like a \neq b and a = a-the ones which ground $(\exists x)(\exists y)(x \neq y)$ and $(\exists x)(\exists y)(x = y)$ -as fundamental?
+Of course, the grounding theorist can reject that quantificational facts are grounded in their instances, in which case she may be more sympathetic to Sider's view.ii But if the grounding theorist is not willing to go this route, the question will become: do we have good reasons to treat individual identity and distinctness facts, like $a \neq b$ and a = a-the ones which ground $(\exists x)(\exists y)(x \neq y)$ -as fundamental?
+How can we ground these facts?
+We will discuss proposals for grounding individual identity and distinctness facts in section VII.